oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

 | 12    | 16                                  | 26

 ## Purpose
 The database in this tutorial has 8-tables and a set of 21 business-oriented queries with broad industry-wide relevance.
-This reference design shows how four queries can be accelerated using the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) and oneAPI.
+This reference design shows how four queries can be accelerated using the Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) and oneAPI.
 To do so, we create a set of common database operators (found in the `src/db_utils/` directory) that are are combined in different ways to build the four queries.

 ## Key Implementation Details
 To optimize the different database queries, the design leverages concepts discussed in the following FPGA tutorials: